smallest hero image

 A great choice for students who wish to start a business.
 You’ll work closely with a faculty advisor on developing your own business plan, doing all the research necessary on market opportunities, financing options, operations, and more.

-If you’ve got a special interest in a particular area like leadership, information systems, or marketing, a special-topic capstone lets you do independent research, closely supervised by a faculty advisor, in that area.
+If you’ve got a special interest in a particular area of business or management, like leadership, information systems, or marketing, a special-topic capstone lets you focus your independent research in that area, working closely with a faculty advisor.

-While completing their capstone projects, seniors are enrolled in the 4-credit Senior Capstone Experience (BUS SCE) course, usually during the spring semester.
-The Capstone receives a mark of Pass, Fail, or Honors.
+While completing their capstone projects, seniors are enrolled in the 4-credit Senior Capstone Experience (BUS SCE) course, usually in their last semester.
+The Capstone receives a mark of Pass, Fail, or Honors, not a letter grade.